 Once I began to understand that the English word for ‘Law’ is the Hebrew word for ‘the Torah of Yahuwah’, then I began to truly understand what sin is!
 I began to understand that many times I had unknowingly committed sin.
 I had violated Yah’s Torah.
 But now, I could begin to avoid those things — by Father’s grace and mercy!

 Transgression of the Torah

-When we commit a sin [transgression of the Torah of Yahuwah], whether knowingly or unknowingly, we have gone our own way.
+When we commit a sin, which is transgression of the Torah of Yahuwah, whether knowingly or unknowingly, we have gone our own way.

-Why are we separated?
-Because God is the holy, pure, righteous, and sin-less Creator.
-Sin is abhorrent and detestable to Him!
+Because God is holy, pure, righteous, and the sin-LESS Creator.

 But your iniquities [sins] have separated between you and your God, and your sins have hid his face from you, that he will not hear.
 (Isaiah 59:2)

 Your sins have withheld good things from you.
 (Jeremiah 5:25b)